 - At age 10 to 12, begin screening with colonoscopy and continue yearly.

 - If positive genetic test, colon removal should be considered because of very high risk of colorectal cancer.

 People with a family history of hereditary nonpolyposis colon cancer

-- Colonoscopy every one to two years, starting at age 20 to 25 or 10 years before age that immediate family member had cancer, whichever is earlier
+- Colonoscopy every one to two years, starting at age 20 to 25 or2 to 5 years before the age that an immediate family member had cancer, whichever is earlier

 - Genetic testing offered to first-degree family members